Truckmaker AB Volvo drops Geely-linked board member after Daimler move

 A Geely spokesman told Reuters that Geely’s acquisition of the AB Volvo stake was still pending Chinese government approval.

-Bengt Kjell, head of Volvo’s election committee and a board member at AB Volvo’s largest owner by votes, Industrivarden, told Reuters he had only know about Geely’s Daimler purchase since Friday.
+Bengt Kjell, head of Volvo’s election committee and a board member at AB Volvo’s largest owner by votes, Industrivarden (INDUa.ST), told Reuters he had only know about Geely’s Daimler purchase since Friday.

 “We have of course also seen earlier speculations, but the confirmation came late on Friday, and we can only act on facts,” Kjell said.